-(ii) the Trustee is satisfied that the interests of the Securityholders will not be materially prejudiced by the substitution or modification; and (iii) certain other conditions set out in the Trust Deed are complied with to the satisfaction of the Trustee.
-The Issuer is at liberty from time to time without the Further Issues ..... consent of the Securityholders to create and issue further Securities or bonds either (a) ranking pari passu in all respects (or in all respects save for the first payment of Distributions thereon) and so that the same will be consolidated and form a single series with the Securities (which will be constituted by a deed supplemental to the Trust Deed) or (b) upon such terms as to ranking, distributions, conversion, redemption and otherwise as the Issuer may determine at the time of the issue.
-Application will be made to the SGX-ST for the listing of, Listing and Trading ..... and permission to deal in, the Securities by way of debt issues to professional investors only.
-Use of Proceeds .....
-The net proceeds from the issue of the Securities, which will be approximately US\$[●] (after the deduction of commissions and estimated offering expenses), will be applied by the Company for the repurchase, refinancing and/or redemption of undated subordinated capital securities, the repayment of indebtedness and for general corporate purposes, including capital expenditures.
-Selling Restrictions . . . . . . . . . . . . . . . .
+Securityholders will not be materially prejudiced by the substitution or modification; and (iii) certain other conditions set out in the Trust Deed are complied with to the satisfaction of the Trustee.
+The Issuer is at liberty from time to time without the Further Issues ...... consent of the Securityholders to create and issue further Securities or bonds either (a) ranking pari passu in all respects (or in all respects save for the first payment of Distributions thereon) and so that the same will be consolidated and form a single series with the Securities (which will be constituted by a deed supplemental to the Trust Deed) or (b) upon such terms as to ranking, distributions, conversion, redemption and otherwise as the Issuer may determine at the time of the issue.
+Approval in-principle has been obtained from the SGX-ST Listing and Trading ..... for the listing of, and permission to deal in, the Securities by way of debt issues to professional investors only.
+Use of Proceeds ......
+The net proceeds from the issue of the Securities, which will be approximately US\$498.0 million (after the deduction of commissions), will be applied by the Company for the repurchase, refinancing and/or redemption of undated subordinated capital securities, the repayment of indebtedness and for general corporate purposes, including capital expenditures.
+Selling Restrictions . . . . . . . . . . . . . . .
 The Securities have not been and will not be registered under the Securities Act and, subject to certain exceptions, may not be offered or sold within the United States.
 The Securities may be sold in other jurisdictions (including the United Kingdom, Singapore, Hong Kong, Japan and the Philippines) only in compliance with applicable laws and regulations.
 See "Subscription and Sale."
 ISIN ......
+XS1740858540.
 Common Code .....
+174085854.
 Governing Law .....
 English law.
-Trustee .....
 DB Trustees (Hong Kong) Limited.
 Principal Paying Agent, Calculation Agent and Transfer Agent.....
 Deutsche Bank AG, Hong Kong Branch.
 Deutsche Bank AG, Hong Kong Branch.
 Clearing Systems .....
 Euroclear and Clearstream.